-We all have learnt about Tigers being an apex predator in the food chain while we may know the answer to the question on “Why we need to Save Tigers?”
+We all have learnt about Tigers being an apex predator in the food chain while we may know the answer to the question on “Why do we need to Save Tigers?”
 We still struggle to find enough motivation sometimes to do our bit towards Saving their forests.

 This blog is penned with love for tigers that we have and a hope that someday this enigmatic species would sustain in the forests of their present range, without us worrying about Saving them.
-Let us first start simple by knowing what it is that we need to Save Tigers?
+Let us first start simple by knowing what it is that why do we need to Save Tigers?

 WHAT IS IT THAT THE TIGERS NEED TO SURVIVE?